AdvaniaSE/PowerShellFundamentals/03. Commands and Methods/Lab.md

 - Find a command to use and rename this file to "MyLabFile.csv"
 - Find the file size of the MyLabFile.csv
+- Find a command to use and create a folder called "MyLabFiles".
+Remember the path to it.
-- Find a command to use and Copy the file "MyLabFile.csv" to the folder "../04.
-Variables"
+- Find a command to use and Copy the file "MyLabFile.csv" to the "MyLabFiles" folder.